rpolicastro/scProportionTest/README.md

 Seurat has various [vignettes](https://satijalab.org/seurat/vignettes.html) to get you started.

 Once you have a seurat object, you are ready to get started.
-We'll first load some example data for the vignette, adn create the analysis object.
+We'll first load some example data for the vignette, and create the analysis object.

 ```
 library("scProportionTest")